My story of becoming a coach is multi-factorial, but this covers most:

 During my course- I cried.
 I laughed.
 I shook my head in disbelief.
 I was humbled and I was embarrassed.
 The techniques used during the training were a start to my discovery, but the support of the peer coaches helped me move from my past to the present, and to realize what I wanted for my future.

-Had I just accepted my “normal test results”; or had I not suffered from poor body image, low self esteem, lack of connection, poor digestion, or an unhealthy relationship to money, I would not have internalized my feelings or symptoms, and recognized the lessons that past experiences taught me.
+Had I just accepted my “normal test results” from my doctor; or had I not suffered from poor body image, low self esteem, lack of connection, poor digestion, or an unhealthy relationship to money, I would not have internalized my feelings or symptoms, and recognized the lessons that past experiences taught me.
+If I had not had struggles in the past, I would not be able to help others now.
 I now truly believe that “stuff” doesn’t happen to us, it happens for us!
+My past challenges were gifts that I didn’t understand at the time.

 Of course I still want to help my patients improve their health, but what I really need to do, is help women change the way they see themselves.
 I can use my experiences to support women suffering like I did, and I can draw from a database of techniques to provide guidance in reaching their goals so they too, can find happiness.